FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiStructure.md

 You may need to change the second `getRawAxis()` to suit your controller.

-## Lab - Robot Structure.
+## Lab - Basic Robot Structure.
-There are three tasks for this lab:
+In this lab we're going to build on the *RomiReference* project that you created in the previous section.
+There are three updates for this lab:

 - Move constants to the *Constants* file.
-- Modify the *Drivetrain* class to change inches to meters.
+- Modify the *Drivetrain* class to change the distance travelled from inches to meters.
-- Rename the Joystick variable.
+- Rename the *Joystick* variable.

 ### Move constants to Constants File
+Open the *RomiReference* project in VSCode and place the `Drivetrain.java` and `Constants.java` files into the editor window.
 The *Constants* file is where we keep variables that don't change during the execution of the program.
-There are two such variables in the *Drivetrain* class that really should be in the *Constants* file.
-You'll find these variables on lines 15 and 16:
+There are two such variables in the *Drivetrain* class that really should be moved into the *Constants* file.
+You'll find these variables on lines 15 and 16 of the *Drivetrain* file:

     private static final double kCountsPerRevolution = 1440.0;
     private static final double kWheelDiameterInch = 2.75591; // 70 mm